List of The Den characters: Podge

 Podge was originally introduced as a simple puppet that Zag found amongst the rubbish behind an old joke shop.
 He turned out to be an evil little boy, who with every appearance caused mischief and instigated conspiracies, and would initially only appear when Zag was there alone and fool him into some badness by convincing him to listen to his instructions, often saying: "All I want is a friend and a cuddle".
 Zag set up his own 5-minute feature titled The Podge and Zag Show and played around with Podge, only to be interrupted by a scornful Zig.
 In later years, Podge would terrorise the entire cast, humans and all.
 One year he took over The Den and fired everyone, renaming The Den as "Bun's Bungalow" and promising wall-to-wall Echo Island all day, every day.
 In the end, it transpired to have been a terrible dream... or was it?
 Another year, at the end of Dustin's presidential campaign, Podge fooled the cast into believing that Dustin had won the election.
 From this point onwards Podge was joined by his brother Rodge.
 Podge left The Den; however, his television career did not end there.
 He later reappeared on RTÉ Television co-hosting his own show called A Scare at Bedtime alongside Rodge.
 When that proved popular, the brothers were given their own late-night weekday talk show called The Podge and Rodge Show set in their country home, Ballydung Manor.

+Podge was voiced by Mick O'Hara and Rodge was voiced by Ciarán Morrison (who also voiced Zag and Zig respectively).